rocky-linux/documentation/docs/guides/git_wf_git-cola_atom.md

-# git Workflow for Documentation: git, git-cola, and Atom
+# git Workflow for Documentation: git, Git Cola, and Atom

 So, you want to submit some documentation to this repository.
 Well, _git_ experts can always just get cracking and work how they usually do, then push their suggested changes to us.
 But if you're more of a beginner, and are looking for an example workflow, this guide can help.

 It should be noted at the outset that this is by no means a definitive.
 There are many git workflow options; you may not find this one to your liking, and that is fine.
 You might find parts of this workflow that you like and other parts that just don't work for you.
 That's fine too.

 This is one method, and the author is hopeful that others will share their git workflows as well, providing a wealth of options for anyone who wants to contribute to the documentation for Rocky Linux.